Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Heroin addiction is classified as an Opioid Use Disorder (OUD) according to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).

-In order to confirm a diagnosis of Opioid Use Disorder (OUD), at least two of the following should be observed within a 12-month period:
+To confirm a diagnosis of Opioid Use Disorder (OUD), at least two of the following should be observed within a 12-month period:

 • Opioids are often taken in larger amounts or over a longer period than was intended.